Finite-time Landauer principle beyond weak coupling: Special limits of the metric

 which coincides with the metric of an angle distance in the $(\eps,\mu)$ space -hence the metric is singular.
 If we re-parameterize $(\eps,\mu)$ as $(r \cos{\phi},r \sin{\phi})$ we find $k_B T\Sigma = \frac{1}{\pi}\int_0^\tau dt \dot\phi(t)^2$.
 Therefore any protocol that keeps $\dot{\phi}(t)$ constant is a geodesic, leading to the minimal entropy production:

 with $\phi=\arctan (\mu/\eps)$.
 Note that there are multiple (infinitely many) geodesics for any pair of boundary points.
 This fact prevents us from continuing the expansion to further orders in temperature.
 Nevertheless, this limit provides analytical insights on optimal protocols with $\beta \eps$ or $\beta \mu \gg 1$.
 In particular, we note that there is no need for a diverging coupling even when $\eps(\tau) \rightarrow \infty$ as, once $\mu$ has become large, \eref{eq:work_LT} shows that it is optimal to reduce the coupling while increasing the energy.
+Furthermore, \eref{eq:work_LT} shows that at zero temperature, while the reversible cost of the operation goes to zero, the dissipation remains strictly positive.
+This result is complementary to the findings of Ref.~\cite{Timpanaro2020} which demonstrate a finite-size correction to Landauer's bound that does not disappear in the zero-temperature regime.